Skip to main content

 Introduction

-The Sierra Nevada Mountains started to form when a series of volcanic eruptions formed much of the range's granitic rock, including iconic features like Half Dome and El Capitan in Yosemite National Park.
-Over time, erosion and crustal extension gradually revealed plutonic granite formations.
-Tectonic forces then continued to uplift the emerging Sierra Nevada range, shaping it into the distinctive landscape we observe today.
+The Sierra Nevada Mountains began to form when a series of intrusive plutonic events began to formed much of the range's granitic rock, including iconic features like Half Dome and El Capitan in Yosemite National Park.
+Over time, erosion and crustal extension gradually revealed plutonic granite formations at Earth's surface.
+Tectonic forces continued to uplift the emerging Sierra Nevada range, shaping it into the distinctive landscape we observe today.

 During the Cenozoic Era, tectonic forces continued to uplift the Sierra Nevada, and the mountains were sculpted by glaciers during the Pleistocene, giving rise to the dramatic landscapes seen today.

-This chapter explores the history of this region, including the emplacement, exhumation, and erosion of batholiths that represent the magma chambers that fed a once extensive volcanic arc, the accumulation of gold deposits that would make the Sierra Nevada famous in recent times, and glacial evidence attesting to a changing climate in this region.
+This chapter explores the history of this region, including the emplacement, exhumation, and erosion of batholiths - magma chambers that fed a once extensive volcanic arc, the accumulation of gold deposits that would make the Sierra Nevada famous in recent times, and glacial evidence attesting to a changing climate in this region.

 Learning Objectives

-• Describe the Sierra Nevada Mountains in terms of rock types, age, and tectonic development.
+• Describe the Sierra Nevada province in terms of rock types, age, and tectonic development.

-• Assess the geologic hazards and risks associated with the Sierra Nevada region.
+• Assess the geologic hazards and risks associated with the Sierra Nevada province.

 The primary geologic feature in this province is the magnificent Sierra Nevada Mountains.
 This range is underlain by felsic to intermediate granitic rocks and metamorphosed sediments.
 The range is gently sloped to the west, with a steep eastern face that is bounded by the Sierra Nevada fault.
 Elevations range from ~2,700 to ~4,300 meters (9,000 to 12,000 feet), with the highest peaks found in the southern part of the range.
 Here, Mount Whitney (elevation 14,496 ft; 4,418 m) rises more than 10,00